EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     multivalued: true
   clonedNucleicAcid:
     name: clonedNucleicAcid
-    description: 'Indicates if the nucleic acid sequence has been inserted into a plasmid vector for propagation or expression in a host organism

-      '
+    description: Specification of the terms and parameters for transporting
     title: cloned nucleic acid
     domain_of:
     - NucleicAcid